iOS 11 leak reveals iPhone X, iPhone 8 and iPhone 8 Plus

-Apple won't formally announce its new iPhone handsets until early in the morning on Wednesday, Australian time (and you can watch here) but it appears that, at least in naming terms, there won't be anything to actually reveal.
+Apple won't formally announce its new iPhone handsets until early in the morning on Wednesday, Australian time but it appears that, at least in naming terms, there won't be anything to actually reveal.

 A leak of the golden master of iOS 11 has been dug into by enterprising developers to reveal what are most likely to be the final names for Apple's incoming handsets.

 Most pundits and rumours had tipped the existence of a premium "iPhone 8" model, upped in numbers to tie in with the 10th anniversary of the iPhone platform, but it appears from the code that this device, previously signalled as "D22" for internal development purposes will instead be the "iPhone X".

 If you like suspense, you could always argue about how that's going to be pronounced, of course.
 Many referred to Mac OS X with its alphabetic pronunciation, while Apple internally called it "10", but we'll have to wait and see there.

 For the two other models of phones, previously tipped to be the "iPhone 7s" and "iPhone 7s Plus", it appears that Apple's not keen on having those models seen as a significant downgrade from the iPhone X, and as such they'll head to market at iPhone 8 and iPhone 8 Plus instead.

 Rumours suggest that these handsets may feature LED displays, which Apple has used for its handsets in the past, while the iPhone X may feature an OLED panel sourced from Samsung with a possible very high price point and prospective delay in coming to market.